 7. Do schools vary in what they want to see in a personal statement?

 Often, they do.
-It’s best for you to go to the schools you’re interesting in applying to so you can find out if they have any specific formatting or content requirements.
-For example, if you wanted to look at NYU law or Osgoode Hall Law School, you would find their admissions requirements pages and look for information on the personal statement.
+It’s best to visit the websites of the schools you’re interested in applying to so you can find out if they have any specific formatting or content requirements.

 8. What are some reasons someone might produce an ineffective personal statement?

 There are lots of reasons why a personal statement might not work.
 Usually, applicants who don’t get accepted didn’t come up with a good strategy for this essay.
-Remember, you need to target the specific school and program.
 Other reasons are that the applicant doesn’t plan or proofread their essay.
 Both are essential for submitting materials that convince the admissions committee that you’re a strong candidate.
 You can always use law school admissions consulting application review to help you develop your strategy and make your essay stand out.

 To your success,